bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 {layout="Launch"}
 # Numbers & Strings

-@image{images/driver-navigator.png, "Driver/Navigator icon", 150, ""}}

-{.column}

-When programming in this class, you'll be working together using the _Driver/Navigator_ model.
+When programming in this class, you'll be working together using the Driver/Navigator model.

 Each group can only have one "Driver" - their hands are on the keyboard, and their job is to manage the typing, clicking, shortcuts, etc.

 If you're not a Driver, you're a "Navigator" - your job is to tell the Driver where to go, what to type, etc. A good Driver types only what the Navigator tells them to, and a good Navigator makes sure to give clear and precise instructions.

+@image{images/driver-navigator.png, "Driver/Navigator icon", 150, ""}

 ---
 {layout="Launch"}